We couldn’t do it without you

 The Turnbull Family

 The Turnbull family has donated over $1 million in support of Sydney Children’s Hospital, in particular for our Cancer Inpatient Ward, of which they are naming rights sponsors.
-Lucy Turnbull served on the Sydney Children’s Hospital Foundation board from 1998 to 2000 and has been an integral member of our Gold Dinner committee since its inception in 1998.
+Lucy Turnbull served on the Sydney Children’s Hospitals Foundation board from 1998 to 2000 and has been an integral member of our Gold Dinner committee since its inception in 1998.

 “We always have and will continue to be proud of our close association with the Sydney Children’s Hospital.
 We feel honoured to be a part of a place that makes such a difference to so many children and their families.
 The love, care, treatment, support and compassion provided is an extraordinary example to all Australians." - Saunders Family